glitch-txs/axie-animation/README.md

 Only the animation will change and the Axie will NOT re-render if you dynamically change the *animationId*, *loopAnimation* or *delay*.

+(animation will also re-render if the browser is blured and then focused back, this fixes an animation bug)

 ----------
 Feel free to commit changes, if you would like to get in touch with me you can find me on discord as Glitch#0794